Bob Fitzsimmons vs. Tom Sharkey: Wyatt Earp selected as referee

 During the previous summer the San Francisco Examiner had run on three consecutive Sundays a ghostwritten series of articles under Earp's byline, written in the first-person, posturing Earp as virtually the sole reason law and order had come to the Old West.
 The Hearst family, owners of the Examiner, had hired Earp to provide security to their family and specifically for Andy Lawrence, the managing editor of the newspaper, during a visit to Tombstone.
 Lawrence had acquired the nickname of "Long Green" because of his ability to turn a shady dollar and made many enemies as a result, requiring Earp's services.
-Earp had refereed 30 or so matches in earlier days, though not under the Marquess of Queensbury rules, and he had never refereed a match of national prominence.
+Earp had refereed 30 or so matches in earlier days, though not under the Marquess of Queensberry rules, and he had never refereed a match of national prominence.

 Fight promoters John D. Gibbs and J. J. Groom of the National Athletic Club were unable to find a referee that both sides could agree on.
 Fitzsimmon's manager, knowing that his boxer was heavily favored to win, rejected all of the names, thinking that the fight had been fixed in Sharkey's favor.

 Gibbs told the San Francisco Call that he spotted Wyatt Earp in the Baldwin Hotel in San Francisco.
 "I knew that Wyatt Earp was a cool, clear-headed person of unimpeachable reputation, and one who would be perfectly fair to both fighters."
 He called Earp "the bravest fighter, squarest gambler, best friend and worst enemy ever known on the frontier."
 Even then, the Fitzsimmons side fought against the choice until the very last minute.
 The San Francisco Call told a different version of the story, that Lawrence, managing editor of the competing newspaper The Examiner, had suggested Earp to Gibbs.
 In a personal visit to the offices of The Call, Groom and Gibbs delivered a letter in which they denied that Lawrence played a role in choosing Earp.
 They stated that they had only met Earp once, when he visited Fitszimmons' training quarters about 10 days before the match.
 When both Sharkey's and Fitszimmons' managers would not agree on a referee, they chose Earp on the day of the fight because he was "reported to be fearless, cool and honest."
 They declared that they had sought Earp out in the Baldwin Hotel that afternoon and made the arrangements at that time.

 The Fitzsimmons camp strongly resisted Earp as referee, but with no alternative, finally yielded, knowing that 15,000 people had paid between $2 and $10 for tickets.

 In the afternoon, the Oakland Tribune ran a front-page story praising Earp as the choice for referee.
 "Wyatt Earp is one of the bravest and best known sporting men in the country.
 He has had a varied experience since he retired from office in Arizona and is now in the horse racing business.
 He is the owner of Don Gara, the horse that started at 100 to 1 and won at the Oakland track the other day."